What we do is still fairly unique, so understandably, you have questions. We're dedicated to transparency in our process so we can all make an impact.

 Admittedly, we didn't pay for the seat cover leather we received from the airlines.
-However, in order to make the materials viable, we had to clean the seat covers and deconstruct the seat leather.
+However, in order to make the materials viable, we had to clean the seat covers and deconstruct the seat leather, which takes a significant amount of labor, and must be performed by hand.
 To do this we partnered with a non-profit that employs adults with disabilities here in Portland, creating jobs.
-All of this contributes to the cost of goods.
+All of this contributes to the final cost of goods.

 All of our products are made in limited batches, which also costs more, due to the economies of scale.

 What criteria do you use to define your products as sustainable?

 We believe a product is truly sustainable when it is made so well, it doesn’t need to be replaced frequently.
 This is in direct conflict with the prevailing method of product development many companies practice.
 At Looptworks, we reject the “make it cheap, make it disposable” mode of thinking and have a deep commitment to upcycling.